-Dr. Verschraegen has over 30 years’ experience working in drug development and clinical research.
-During this time, she has done extensive research into how chemotherapy drugs Alimta and Gemcitabine can be combined to effectively treat mesothelioma in many patients.
+Dr. Verschraegen has over 30 years of experience working in drug development and clinical research.
+During this time, she has conducted extensive research into how chemotherapy drugs, such as pemetrexed (Alimta) and gemcitabine, can be combined to effectively treat mesothelioma in many patients.

-“In my 30 years of being an academic medical oncologist, incredible progress has been made in a few areas — most notably include some leukemias, lung cancer, and melanoma where novel targeted therapies and immunotherapies have transformed cancer from dreadful to possibly curable.
-These advancements have been possible through well-planned clinical and translational research, to which I have devoted the greatest part of my professional life,” said Dr. Verschraegen.
+“In my 30 years of being an academic medical oncologist, incredible progress has been made in a few areas — most notably including some leukemias, lung cancer, and melanoma, where novel targeted therapies and immunotherapies have transformed cancer from dreadful to possibly curable.”

 Dr. Verschraegen’s Location

-Dr. Verschraegen currently works at The Ohio State University Comprehensive Cancer Center (OSUCCC- James), as a professor and Director of Medical Oncology.
+Dr. Verschraegen currently works at The Ohio State University Comprehensive Cancer Center (OSUCCC- James).

 The James Cancer Hospital and Solove Research Institute